Ayushjhax/electoralBlockchain/README.md

 ## Description

-ONDC-content is a blockchain-enabled blogging platform that leverages the power of blockchain technology, specifically the Solana blockchain, and the Helius RPC.
+ONDC-content is a blockchain-enabled platform that leverages the power of blockchain technology, specifically the Solana blockchain, and the Helius RPC.
 This platform aims to revolutionize the way creator create content, share, and monetize their content while addressing some of the key challenges faced by traditional centralized blogging platforms.

 ### Project Overview